dotnet/linker/src/linker/README.md

 The `feature` and `featurevalue` attributes are optional, but must be used together if they are used.
 They can be applied to any other element to specify conditions under which the contained substitutions are applied.
-For example, the above substitution for `UseOptionalFeature` will be applied only if `--set-feature EnableOptionalFeature false` is passed to the linker.
+For example, the above substitution for `UseOptionalFeature` will be applied only if `--feature EnableOptionalFeature false` is passed to the linker.

 ### Adding custom steps to the linker.